QP5 Mic Pre

 The +48 button provides phantom power to the microphone.

-The PAD button engages a -20 dB pad with a characteristic impedance of approximately 2300 ohms.
+The PAD button engages a -20 dB pad.

 The input uses a Jensen mic input transformer to receive a nominal -80 dBu balanced input via the 500 series pinout.

 The output is a nominal +4 dBu transformer balanced line output using a Cinemag output transformer via the 500 series pinout.